Optimal two-qubit gates in recurrence protocols of entanglement purification: Results

-Finally, let us point out that our approach does not take into account operational or memory errors.
-These always depend on the implementation and if an experiment can provide us models for the errors then our approach can be easily extended.
-Another important experimental input is the PDF $p(\boldsymbol{x})$, which is usually subject to the method of generating entangled states between locations A and B. Furthermore, this PDF is assigned to the process of choosing a value $\boldsymbol{x}$ as a random event, i.e, we have the same two two-qubit pairs parameterized by $\boldsymbol{x}$ before the purification protocol.
-In effect, we integrate the parameter dependence of the states away and thus our approach yields an optimal two-qubit gate on average.
+In effect, we integrate away the parameter dependence of the states and thus our approach yields an optimal two-qubit gate on average.
 If the value of $\boldsymbol{x}$ is fixed in an experimental design, then our method provides an optimal two-qubit gate designed for this particular state.
-The optimal two-qubit gates can be can be realized by three CNOT gates and additional single-qubit rotations \cite{Vidal,Vatan}, and therefore the experimental generation of this gate is possible with high fidelity \cite{Debnath}.
+The optimal two-qubit gates can always be realized by three CNOT gates and additional single-qubit gates \cite{Vidal,Vatan}, and therefore the experimental generation of this gate is possible with high fidelity \cite{Debnath}.
 Also in the context of trapped ions or superconducting quantum circuits, the generation of two-qubit entangling gates can be achieved with high precision using the M\o{}lmer-S\o{}rensen gate \cite{MS} or the $\sqrt{i \text{SWAP}}$ \cite{Fan} gate.
-Since two-qubit unitaries have a straightforward implementation in many physical settings, thanks to quantum compilation \cite{Martinez}, we argue that quantum computing platforms implementing quantum communication could actually benefit from globally optimal gates for entanglement purification.
+Since two-qubit gates have a straightforward implementation in many physical settings, due to quantum compilation \cite{Martinez}, we argue that quantum computing and communication platforms could actually benefit from globally optimal gates for entanglement purification.